itsparvizal/gamecandy/README.md

-#Gamecandy - an attempt at candy crush
+#Gamecandy - an attempt at candy crush ( made with the help of video from kishan sheth's channel )

 Screenshots -